Nelson Victor Carter

 Nelson Victor Carter VC (6 April 1887 – 30 June 1916) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Carter was born on 6 April 1887 to Richard Carter, of Hailsham; husband of Kathleen Carter, of 33 Greys Road, Old Town, Eastbourne.
 His date of birth is often stated as the ninth, but his birth certificate states the sixth.

+He twice enlisted in the Royal Artillery, in 1902 and 1906, both times being later discharged as medically unfit.
+In September 1914, after the outbreak of the First World War, he re-enlisted in the British Army, going to France with the Royal Sussex Regiment in March 1916.

-He was 29 years old, and a company sergeant major in the 12th Battalion, Royal Sussex Regiment, British Army when he died during the First World War.
+He was 29 years old, and a company sergeant major in the 12th Battalion, Royal Sussex Regiment, when he died during the First World War.
 He was awarded the VC for his actions on 30 June 1916 at Boar's Head, Richebourg l'Avoue, France:

-He was buried in the Royal Irish Rifles Churchyard, Laventie, France in Plot VI.
+After initial burial in a multiple grave, in the 1920s he was re-interred in the Royal Irish Rifles Churchyard, Laventie, France in Plot VI.
 Row C. Grave 17.

-His Victoria Cross is at the Eastbourne Redoubt Museum, Royal Parade, Eastbourne, East Sussex.
-A blue plaque can be seen on the wall of his home at 33 Greys Road in Eastbourne.
+Carter's VC was presented to his widow, Catherine, by King George V at Buckingham Palace on 2 May 1917 and is now held by the Royal Sussex Regiment Museum, Eastbourne Redoubt, East Sussex.
+There is a blue plaque on his home at 33 Greys Road in Eastbourne.